ebeneditos/telegram.bot/index.md

 To get a feeling for the API and how to use it with `telegram.bot`, we will reproduce the URL based example we just saw, done with R with this package.

-First, create an instance of the `Bot` class, where `TOKEN` should be replaced by the API token you received from `@BotFather`:
+First, create an instance of the `Bot` class, where `TOKEN` should be replaced by the API token you received from *BotFather*:

 ```r
 # install.packages("telegram.bot")